-Doctoral Curriculum of the BIGSSS Regular PhD Program
+Doctoral Curriculum in the BIGSSS Regular PhD Program

-Prior to the first year, fellows attend a Preparatory Forum in Social Science Methodology.
-The forum lasts for a period of two-three weeks when new fellows participate in various methods modules (about 10) allowing them to see their research question under different methodological perspectives and become familiar with each other’s research interests, a prerequisite for the interdisciplinary orientation of BIGSSS.
-During the first semester doctoral fellows attend the Proposal Workshop, the Core Theory Seminar, and the Doctoral Colloquium.
+Also at the very beginning of the program, PhD fellows attend a Preparatory Forum in Social Science Methodology with various methods modules (about six), encouraging them to see their research question under different methodological perspectives and to become familiar with each other’s research interests — a prerequisite for the interdisciplinary work at BIGSSS.
+In later semesters, demand-tailored methods courses are organized according to the fellows' needs.

 The program-specific Social Science Theory Seminar introduces the major theoretical approaches relevant to the research topic in question.
 It takes an explicit interdisciplinary perspective.